Skip to main content

 Min size is a hard floor

-The autoscaler will never scale a pool below its configured min, even if every node on it is empty.
+The autoscaler will never scale a pool below its configured min, even if every node is empty.
 To let a pool drain to zero, set min: 0 and make sure no critical workload pins itself to the pool.

 Deleting a pool